 - Lethargic gearbox

 |Car type||Electric range||Fuel economy||CO2 emissions|

 As you'd expect, the Tiguan eHybrid returns impressive official CO2 emissions, which range from 38-43g/km depending trim level and wheel size.
 That means the Tiguan is likely to hold particular appeal for company-car drivers due to its resulting low Benefit-in-Kind tax rating.
-Fuel economy is quoted at between 138 and 157mpg, and while that's theoretically possible with a fully charged battery and lots of electric-only driving, we think our road test figure of 44mpg is a much more representative level of consumption for real-world driving.
+Fuel economy is quoted at between 157 and 177mpg, and while that's theoretically possible with a fully charged battery and lots of electric-only driving, we think our road test figure of 44mpg is a much more representative level of consumption for real-world driving.

 The hybrid powertrain isn’t offered with the entry-level or Active versions, but you can choose Life, Elegance or R-Line spec.
 Updates to the car's interior include a new steering wheel with touch-sensitive buttons, along with a new digital-dial setup.
 A new central infotainment screen also features, as seen on the latest crop of Volkswagen products, with higher-spec models getting the biggest 10.25-inch version.
 Elsewhere, a number of physical controls, including those for the heater, have been replaced by touch-sensitive equivalents.